 2. Indra Nooyi – Chairwoman of PepsiCo

 At 63 years, she is still going strong.
-She is the president and CFO of PepsiCo India Holdings Pvt.
+Indra Nooyi currently serving on board of directors at Amazon.
+She is well known by her role as chairperson and CEO of PepsiCo India Holdings Pvt.
 Ltd. She holds master degree in public management which she completed from Yale University and did her marketing and finance from Kolkata’s IIM.
 Before joining Pepsi Co, she was associated with known names like Asea Brown and Motorola.
 She truly inspires many women and will inspires generations.
+Indra Nooyi consistently maintained ranking among the world’s 100 most powerful women.

 3. Kiran Mazumdar Shaw – Founder of Biocon Limited